 As one of London’s largest teaching hospitals, King’s College Hospital requires a constant supply of many medical products.
 The outpatient pharmacy alone could generate about 1,000 invoices per month, and the invoices could arrive in any number of ways, even as a printed slip stuck to the delivery.
 The pharmacy department used an inventory ordering system built on old technology, which required staff to enter every detail from each paper invoice into the system.
 Forced to use the pre-existing, outdated hospital systems, KFM had no other option than this painstaking, manual process.

 Updating the Trust’s pre-existing tech stack was too expensive and working with it wasn’t an option because it couldn’t communicate with the multiple systems required.
 To bridge the gap, KFM turned to intelligent automation.
-Now, as invoices are received, Blue Prism digital workers work in combination with optical character recognition to read, convert and upload the information in compatible formats, which can be distributed throughout the Hospital’s network.
+Now, as invoices are received, Blue Prism digital workers use invoice automation combination with optical character recognition to read, convert and upload the information in compatible formats, which can be distributed throughout the Hospital’s network.
 Freed from the laborious and highly repetitive task of manual invoice entry, KFM staff now focus their time on negotiating preferential supplier rates.
 What’s more, having seen the many significant advantages that come with intelligent automation, KFM has automated 30 other processes across its operation, including procurement, HR, finance, supply chain management, and technician support.

 If your network blocks YouTube, you may not be able to view the video on this page.
 In this case, please use another device.
 Pressing play on the video will set third-party YouTube cookies.
 Please read our Cookies Policy for more information.